 These are a very varied group of trees and shrubs, with some Pandanus varieties suited to grow as ground cover plants.
 So with more to the genus than meets the eye, we take a quick look at both common and unusual varieties.

-Some Pandanus palm varieties
+Some Pandanus palms – varieties

 - P. utilis – Originally from Madagascar and commonly called the ‘Red Edged Pandanus’.
 Fast growing, attractive foliage with a splash of red at the base and fairly drought tolerant.

 - P. tectorius – Small tree to around 6 metres in height, with a similar spread. ornamental and will fruit after many years in the ground.
 Grows from Cape York to as far south as Port Macquarie.
+Widely grown and the foliage is used for weaving.

 - P. gemmifer – Very slow growing and suited to growing in containers.
 This is a rainforest species from the Daintree Rainforest, down to nearly Sydney.
 Suited for use as an indoor plant.